This article has links to products and services we love, which we may make commission from.

 How do I Avoid Midges?

-You can’t, they are attracted to the C02 in your breath, so unless you stop breathing (I don’t suggest this option) you are most likely to meet one and their pals along the way.
+They are attracted to the C02 in your breath, so unless you stop breathing (I don’t suggest this option), you are most likely to meet one and their pals along the way.

 They don’t like the wind, so although it may ruin your holiday photos, it keeps the mass midges party at bay.